 Teaching assistant time can help keep a young person on track in lessons and this may be something that school can provide.

-Non stimulant (atomoxetine)
+Non stimulant medication called atomoxetine.

 Medication can improve concentration and reduce impulsivity.
+It works very quickly.

 Psychoeducation is helpful to teach you and your child about ADHD and what it means.